 The Central Valley Floodplain Evaluation and Delineation Program developed a Sacramento River HEC-RAS hydraulic model for the reach applicable to the site alternatives.
-The hydraulic model was used to determine the low water surface elevation and bathymetry elevations for the study.
+This hydraulic model was used to determine the low water surface elevation and bathymetry elevations for the study.
 The minimum Sacramento River flow used in this report for pump station and fish screen sizing is 6,000 cfs (herein after referred to as minimum Sacramento River flow).
 The available water depth at the minimum Sacramento River flow is estimated to range from 4 feet to 4.5 feet at the three potential sites.

-Reclamation's proposed flow objective below Keswick Dam is 3,250 cfs, according to Table 1 of the NMFS June 4, 2009, Biological Opinion.
-However, the 1960 Memorandum of Agreement between Reclamation and CDFW as well as the State Water Resource Control Board Water Rights Orders 90-05 indicate minimum flow requirements of 2,000 cfs on the Sacramento River below Keswick Dam during a critically dry period.
+Reclamation's proposed flow objective below Keswick Dam is 3,250 cfs, according to Table 1 of the National Marine Fisheries Service (NMFS) June 4, 2009, Biological Opinion.
+However, the 1960 Memorandum of Agreement between Reclamation and California Department of Fish and Wildlife (CDFW) as well as the State Water Resource Control Board Water Rights Orders 90-05 indicate minimum flow requirements of 2,000 cfs on the Sacramento River below Keswick Dam during a critically dry period.

-The minimum Sacramento River flow was selected based on input from the Sacramento River Settlement Contractors, ACID, and historical releases during the irrigation season shown in Table 1-1.
+The minimum Sacramento River flow was selected based on input from the Sacramento River Settlement Contractors, ACID, and historical releases during the irrigation season, April through October, shown in Table 1-1 and Table 1-2.
 Future design phases must validate the design flow used in this report.
 Site Alternative 3 should also consider water contribution from tributaries, i.e., Clear Creek, in the design flow.
 See Section 6.1 for an additional discussion applicable to the Churn Creek Pump Station.